PatSunter/credo/doc/examples/run-modify-systest-direct.rst

 Running UWA system test suites directly, and how to modify them
 ---------------------------------------------------------------

-This is a fairly simple use-case, for those who are used to already running system tests in stgUnderworld.
-UWA provides a similar top-level interface to the previous SYS scripts system.
+UWA provides the ability to run suites of system tests directly via the command line, similar to the interface of the previous SYS scripts system.

 To start off with, make sure the necessary environment variables necessary to run UWA have been set up, as detailed in :ref:`environment_setup`.